(MSc in) Marine Technology

 Fisheries and aquaculture

-Both fisheries and aquaculture are growing industries world wide.
+Both fisheries and aquaculture are growing industries worldwide.
 The fish stocks of the world are renewable resources that could feed the world forever.
-However, wild fishing stocks are to some extent overfished.
-In order to preserve sea life, we have to develop technology enabling us to harvest the resources of the oceans by causing minimal damage to the environment.
+However, overfishing threatens wild fish stocks.
+In order to preserve sea life, we have to develop technology which enables us to harvest the resources of the oceans with minimal damage to the environment.